bdeeney/PikaChewie/README.md

 -------
-PikaChewie is an extensive reworking of [Gavin M. Roy](https://github.com/gmr)'s [rejected](https://github.com/gmr/rejected) framework, and is intended as a lighterweight alternative to its predecessor.
+PikaChewie is an extensive reworking of [Gavin M. Roy](https://github.com/gmr)'s [rejected](https://github.com/gmr/rejected) framework, and is intended as a lighter-weight alternative to its predecessor.
 A significant amount of code from rejected has been ported into PikaChewie, either as-is or in refactored form.

 Installation